Deep-COVID: Predicting COVID-19 From Chest X-Ray Images Using Deep Transfer Learning: Experimental Results

 \subsection{Evaluation Metrics}

 There are different metrics which can be used for evaluating the performance of classification models, such as classification accuracy, sensitivity, specificity, precision, and F1-score.
-Since the current test dataset is highly imbalanced (as there are 40 images with COVID-19, and 3000 images that are Non-COVID), sensitivity and specificity are two propoer metrics which can be used for reporting the model performance.
-These metrics are also widely used in medical domain, and can be defined as Eq \ref{metrics}:
+Since the current test dataset is highly imbalanced (100 COVID-19 images, 3000 Non-COVID image), sensitivity and specificity are two proper metrics which can be used for reporting the model performance: